-You must complete section H. Section H covers the assets and liabilities of the SMSF.
+You must complete Section H.

-The SMSF's total assets must equal its total liabilities, that is, the amount at U Total Australian and overseas assets must equal the amount at Z Total liabilities.
+The SMSF's total assets must equal its total liabilities, that is, the amount at label U Total Australian and overseas assets must equal the amount at label Z Total liabilities.

-Print the market value of the assets, as shown in the SMSF's balance sheet (also known as the SMSF's statement of financial position) at 30 June 2022.
+Print the market value of the assets, as shown in the SMSF's balance sheet (also known as the SMSF's statement of financial position) at 30 June 2023.

-For more information, see Valuation guidelines for self-managed superannuation funds.
+For more information, see Valuation guidelines for self-managed super funds.